MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 ### Reflections

-It seems to be a good practice to explore sonification through physical computing.
+It seems to be good practice to explore sonification by physical computing.
-Creating an instrument that works with playful and interactive features seems like a rewarding and fun way to learn and access the subject.
-It engages to understand each step while prototyping.
+The development of an instrument that works with playful and interactive functions looks like a rewarding and entertaining way to learn and take up the subject.
+It is also committed to understanding each step during prototyping.
-But also allows to
+But it also allows us to experience and reflect on how we normally interact with computers.
+In the context of art it also has the possibility to be not only useful, but also meaningful.
+At the same time, the useful skills that are developed can later be integrated into a variety of contexts.

 ### References